WilsonSayresLab/PopInf/README.md

 You may leave `"chromosome": ` as is, unless you do not want to analyze all chromosomes. popInf has an option to analyze the X chromosome (separately from the autosomes) so the X chromosome is added here.
 If you are not interested in analyzing the X chromosome, just remove "X".

 Specify the biological sex you would like to analyze after `"biological_sex_autosomes": `.
 The following biological sexes could be specified: `"both"`, `"male"`, or `"female"`.
+Make sure that this is in quotes (like in the above example).

 ### Providing the information to analyze the X chromosome

+Add the full path to and name of the reference genome file for the X chromosome after `"ref_path_chrX": `.
+Make sure that this is in quotes (like in the above example).

+Add the full path to the zipped reference panel VCF file for the X chromosome after `"vcf_ref_panel_path_X": `.
+Make sure the path has "/" at the end and is in quotes (like in the above example).

+Add the full name of the zipped reference panel VCF file for the X chromosome after `"vcf_ref_panel_file": `.
+Make sure that this is in quotes (like in the above example).

+Add the full path to the zipped unknown panel VCF file for the X chromosome after `"vcf_unknown_set_path_X": `.
+Make sure the path has "/" at the end and is in quotes (like in the above example).

+Add the full name of the zipped unknown panel VCF file for the X chromosome after `"vcf_unknown_set_file": `.
+Make sure that this is in quotes (like in the above example).

+Specify the biological sex you would like to analyze after `"biological_sex_chrX": `.
+The following biological sexes could be specified: `"both"`, `"male"`, or `"female"`.
+Make sure that this is in quotes (like in the above example).

+Add the full path to and name of the file containing the X chromosome PARS regions coordinates and XTR region coordinates after `"X_chr_coordinates": `.
+The coordinates are provided in the file named `X_chromosome_regions_XTR_hg19.bed` and this file is located in this folder.

 ## Step 5: Edit the .sh script